-When the weather outside is chilly and dreary, Korean people often order this Korean spicy seafood noodle soup, Jjamppong, from their local restaurant as a delivery.
 Yes, Korea is a heaven an earth when it comes to the food delivery.
 Anything can be delivered anywhere, anytime.
 I miss the convenient life style in Korea, which is hard to find in the country I am currently living in.

-You can use any of your favorite seafoods for this recipe.
-I picked squid (calamari), shrimp, and mussels.
-Use at least 2-3 different types to get a good flavor in the soup.
-If you don’t like squid, then use scallops instead.
-If you don’t like seafood at all, then this is obviously not the right recipe for you.
+- If you don’t like seafood at all, then this jjamppong recipe obviously not the right dish for you.
 But I am telling you, this is one heck of good noodle soup that you shouldn’t miss if you love spicy soup and seafood.

-If you want to see how to clean fresh squid, check my stir-fried spicy squid recipe to get an idea.
+If you want to see how to clean fresh squid, check my Korean stir-fried squid recipe to get an idea.
 It can be yucky, but fun to try at least once in your lifetime.

 First, saute the leeks (green onion) and garlic in oil until soft.